 Things You Will Need For Potty Training German Shepherd Puppy

-The only thing you need to arrange or buy is a crate for the puppy.
+The only thing you need to arrange or buy is a crate for the puppy (see also our reviews of the best crates for German shepherds).
 It is better to have a door that can be locked.
 You can also make your own crate from household items.
 It should have a comfortable and firm base and enough place for the pup to stand or turn around.
 You can place a towel, newspaper or other items to make it comfortable for the dog.
 Puppies do not usually defecate in their sleeping area so it will be mostly clean.

 Make Your Dog Knows The Spot

 Picking a suitable place for your puppy to do his business is very vital.
 He will associate with this place and keep coming back for his toilet needs.
 So choose a place like part of the backyard or grass area away from driveways or porches.
 Do not change the place and always lead him to the exact spot in the beginning.

 Training Your Puppy with Crate